Stackclash/5e-vault/5. Mechanics/Classes/Cleric.md

 #### Spellcasting Focus

-You can use a holy symbol as a spellcasting focus for your cleric spells.
+You can use a [[5.
+Mechanics/Items/Holy Symbol.md\|holy symbol]] as a spellcasting focus for your cleric spells.

 ### Divine Domain (Level 1)